Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Collider analysis

 In \cref{totalee_vvhh}, analogously to \cref{totalee}, we show the prediction in the benchmark plane~2 for $\sivvhh$ using $\rlaijk{1}$ (left panel), and the ratio between the value of $\sivvhh$ using $\rlaijk{1}$ and $\laijk^{(0)}$ (right panel), i.e.\ $\sivvhh(\rlaijk{1})/\sivvhh(\laijk^{(0)})$.
-The values of $\sigma^{\mathrm{RxSM}}_{\nu \bar{\nu}hh}(\hat{\lambda}_{ijk}^{(1)})$ range between $\approx [0.075,0.140]~\mathrm{fb}$, with a SM value of $\sivvhhSM = 0.0986 \fb$.
-The $\kala$ values in our benchmark plane~2 range around $\sim 1.5$, see \cref{tri1}, where (unlike the $Zhh$ cross section) the destructive interference of the SM-like diagrams has a maximum, i.e.\ the corresponding cross section is smallest.
+The values of $\sigma^{\mathrm{RxSM}}_{\nu \bar{\nu}hh}(\hat{\lambda}_{ijk}^{(1)})$ range between $\approx [0.075,0.155]~\mathrm{fb}$, with a SM value of $\sivvhhSM = 0.101 \fb$.
+The $\kala$ values in our benchmark plane~2 range around $\sim 1.5$, see \cref{tri1}, where (unlike the $Zhh$ cross-section) the destructive interference of the SM-like diagrams has a maximum, i.e.\ the corresponding cross-section is smallest.
 On the other hand, the resonant $H$-channel diagram yields a positive contribution, which is larger for smaller values of $m_H$.
-These two effects partially cancel each other, leading to the cross section range as found in the left plot of \cref{totalee_vvhh}.
+These two effects partially cancel each other, leading to the cross-section range as found in the left plot of \cref{totalee_vvhh}.
 Approximately for $m_H \lesssim 600 \gev$ we find a $\sivvhh$ larger than in the SM.
 This makes this channel promising regarding the sensitivity to resonances, and hence to BSM trilinear scalar couplings, of heavy Higgs bosons in this mass range.
-In the right panel of \cref{totalee_vvhh}, we see that this ratio between the one-loop and tree-level cross-section predictions is in the range $\approx [0.875,1.050]$.
-Moreover, in most of the plane we see a decrease in the one-loop contributions of close to $15\%$.
-Nevertheless, unlike in \cref{totalee}, there are points in the parameter space where we find higher cross-section values at one loop than at tree level, mainly at high $\kappa_{SH}$ and $m_H$, with an increase of almost $5\%$.
+In the right panel of \cref{totalee_vvhh}, we see that this ratio between the one-loop and tree-level cross-section predictions is in the range $\approx [0.90,1.04]$.
+In parts of the plane (for larger $|\kappa_{SH}|$) we observe a decrease in the one-loop contributions of up to $10\%$.
+Nevertheless, unlike in \cref{totalee}, there are points in the parameter space where we find higher cross-section values at one loop than at tree level, mainly for smaller $|\kappa_{SH}|$ and larger $m_H$, with an increase of almost $5\%$.